Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

-On May 2, 2020, the Hudson's Bay Company will mark its 350th anniversary.
+On May 2, 2020, the Hudson's Bay Company marked its 350th anniversary.
 It’s an incredible accomplishment and a testament to the Company’s ability to change with the times.

 To celebrate HBC’s 350th anniversary, readers from across Canada share personal recollections of the Hudson’s Bay Company.